 Check your motorcycle controls

 Check cables and hoses to see if there are signs of leaks and damage.
 Follow along the wires and tubes to see if they are correctly mounted throughout the motorcycle.
 Check the throttle if they move correctly without any excess plays and inspect the levers for proper position and function.

 Check the lights

 Check if the headlights are working correctly when switched on.
-Check the angle of the light up against a wall and make the adjustments if needed.
+Check the angle of the light-up against a wall and make adjustments if needed.
 Go to the tail light and check if they activate when you press the brakes.
 Clean the reflectors and see if they are secure.
 Check the battery to see if there are no apparent leaks and that all the terminals are protected.
-Feel along the wiring for damage and proper mounting.
+Feel along with the wiring for damage and proper mounting.
 Check oil and fluids.
 Inspect your motorcycle for oil or fluid leaks and then check the brake fluid if they are at the appropriate level.
 Check the coolant level and if the coolant’s color is standard.
 Inspect brake fluid levels, transmission oil and see if you have enough fuel in the tank.

 Check the chassis

 Inspect the suspension if it feels smooth when you are on the motorcycle.
 Whether your bike is fitted with a chain or belt, you should check for proper tension and any signs of damage.
 Check the frame for cracks or dents.

 Check the kickstand